raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 url = "how-to-get-free-bitcoin"

 +++
 [Bitcoin](/buy-bitcoin) is a global cryptocurrency.
 It's decentralised and has no central authority like the Federal Reserve or Bank of England.
 Bitcoin mining, which involves verifying bitcoin transactions and adding them to the blockchain, is how new bitcoins are created.

+As the value of Bitcoin soars it is becoming clear that investment in Bitcoin is one that

 Buying bitcoin is a great investment for the long-term, but if you're unable to purchase as much bitcoin as you would like, there's just one option: getting all the coins for free.

 ## Coinbase Earn

 ### Earn Crypto from Learning about Crypto!

-[Coinbase earn](https://www.coinbase.com/earn) is an incentivised learning program where you watch videos and then complete a quiz, you will then earn cryptocurrency in return.
+[Coinbase earn](https://www.coinbase.com/earn) is an incentivised learning program where you watch videos and then complete quizes, you in return you earn cryptocurrency.
 It is a great way to get started in crypto and learn more about the eco system.
+Don't expect this to allow you to give up the day job though!

 ## Lolli